vincentlaucsb/simple-resume/README.md

  * Define your own macros

 #### Custom Macros
 Macros in this resume generator are similar to macros in C and Latex.
-They act like Mustache partials, but allow you to specify exactly what arguments you want by separating them with two pipes.
+They act like Mustache partials, but allow you to specify exactly what arguments you want by separating them with two pipes. `{}` should be used as placeholders for arguments.

 ```yaml
 Macros: